Pabitra-33/Password_Generator/README.md

 - Allow users to customize password length.
 - Add toggles for character types (uppercase, lowercase, numbers, symbols).
 - Implement dark mode.

+### This project is a great way to practice JavaScript logic and DOM manipulation while building a useful tool.
+Contributions and suggestions are welcome! 🚀